itisaby/Sandbox/README.md

-# 🚀 Sandbox - Cloud Native Code Execution Platform
+# 🚀 Sandbox - Cloud Native Sandbox

 A browser-based sandbox platform similar to Replit, built with Kubernetes and AWS for scalable, isolated code execution environments.
 Experience seamless coding with real-time collaboration, terminal access, and multi-language support.